neomanic/save_macos_browser_tabs/readme.md

 - Added the web hostname after the tab title, eg (github.com) in `1. [neomanic/save_macos_browser_tabs: Applescripts to save all tabs from web browsers on macOS (github.com)](https://github.com/neomanic/save_macos_browser_tabs)`

 Uploaded to a nice repo with instructions to make it easier for non-geeks to use.
-I will also add support for browsers other than Safari, since I use it for personal, and Edge for $(dayjob), and pretty sure Firefox and Chrome should be easy enough.
+I will also add support for browsers other than Safari, since I use it for personal, and Edge for $(dayjob), and pretty sure ~~Firefox~~ (scratch that, it doesn't have Applescript support) and Chrome should be easy enough.
 And I'll likely have a play with [Javascript for Automation](https://forum.keyboardmaestro.com/t/comparing-javascript-for-automation-jxa-and-applescript/19559) at some stage, because Applescript... ugh.

 The original readme: